mkayanda/mkayanda/README.md

 - 💬 Ask me about pandas, statistics, machine learning, deep learning and Natural language processing.
 - 📫 How to reach me: Twitter @mkayanda; Linkedin Moses Kayanda, or mkayanda@usfca.edu
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can speak/write Swahili...
-I can cook.
+- ⚡ Fun fact: I can speak/write Kiswahili (native) and I can cook.
 Try me!!
 --> When I'm not on my computer, I am running around with my kids.
 When are they leaving for college?